 Teak, like all woods, can decay.
 The softwood between the grain lines wears and deteriorates faster than the hardwood of the grain lines.
-As a result, the wood surfaces develop ridges.
+As a result, the wood develops a raised grain or rough surface.

 Ridges trap rainwater and air pollutants in the valleys between the ridges rather than running cleanly off the deck.
 Note that when rubber caulking is proud on the teak deck surface, it can have the same effect.
 In the valleys, the decay process accelerates for softwood because it stays wet longer.

 Another reason for sanding is to remove stains that are resistant to quality teak cleaners.

 Sanding will make teak decks as smooth as possible within the limits of safe traction underfoot.
 But there are some cases where sanding is not the correct next step.
 Before starting a deck sanding project, the first two steps are to determine (1) the current thickness on the teak deck and (2) the remaining depth of the caulk seams.
 If the caulk seams are too shallow, the caulk will not stick to the sidewalls of the teak groove because there is not enough surface area to form a good bond.
 Sanding a deck with shallow seams will lead to caulk seam failures by further reducing seam wall surface area.

 If the seams are shallow, but the deck is a traditionally laid deck with rabbeted seams, there may still be enough teak thickness below the seam to cut the seams deeper and then recaulk them before sanding the teak surface.
 To determine the deck thickness and seam depth, look at the edges of hatches or probing the caulk seams with a penknife.
 Read these blogs for more detailed information: